9 July 2021

 on course website

-Case Study Research Methods
+Case Study Research Methodsonline course

 The course will begin with a focus on the philosophy of science, theory construction, theory testing, causality, and causal inference.
 With this epistemological grounding, the seminar will then explore the core issues in case study research design, including methods of structured and focused comparisons of cases, typological theory, case selection, process tracing, and the use of counterfactual analysis.
 Next, the course will look at the epistemological assumptions, comparative strengths and weaknesses, and proper domain of case study methods and alternative methods, particularly statistical methods and formal modeling, and address ways of combining these methods in a single research project.
 We will examine field research techniques, including archival research and interviews.